 Your long-form posts should share your professional expertise.
 Write about challenges you've faced, opportunities you've seized, or important trends in your industry.
-This could include your most memorable work experiences, lessons you've learned along the way, or topics you're most passionate about.
-Here are some suggestions to get you started:
+Here are some suggestions to get you started on LinkedIn's publishing platform:

 - What concrete advice would you give to someone hoping to enter your field?